-Mikey (pronounced my-key) Murry, also known as Mikey Cody Apollo, is a Black queer writer, filmmaker, educator, and feminist killjoy from Milwaukee, Wisconsin.
+Mikey (pronounced my-key) Murry, also known as Mikey Cody Apollo, is a Black queer writer, filmmaker, educator, and cat mama from Milwaukee, Wisconsin.
 Most of their work explores themes such as race, gender, sex, and religion.
 Mikey is the author of the self-published collection of poetry titled Black Girls, Silence, and Other Things Made of Gold, which has been used in classrooms, workshops, and book clubs across the United States.
-Mikey currently works for UBUNTU Research & Evaluation, a team of unapologetic Black women, femmes, and non-binary folk committed to disrupting systemic oppression through strategic evaluation, facilitation, and education.
-Mikey resides with her partner and favorite photographer, Mahdi Atif, and their two fur babies, Mercury and Ruby, on Milwaukee's Eastside.
-When Mikey grows up, she wants to be the first Black woman to receive the Academy Award for Best Original Screenplay.\
+Mikey currently works for UBUNTU Research & Evaluation, a team of unapologetic Black women, femmes, and non-binary folks committed to disrupting systemic oppression through strategic evaluation, facilitation, and education.
+In her role as the Managing Strategist, Mikey assists her team in navigating difficult conversations, creating anti-racist curriculum, and disrupting white supremacy.

 Marquise Mays is an award-winning emerging filmmaker and media scholar based in Milwaukee, Wisconsin.
 Experienced in an array of media and arts practices—from cinematic storytelling to exhibition curation—Marquise brings imagination, technical expertise, and cultural awareness to entertainment productions, journalistic undertakings or media-rich events and civic engagements.